uwi-mase-2014-ccd/component-home-automation-systems-error-handling-services/README.md

 		This arguement refers to a comprehensive summary of the error in human readable text that will be displayed in the logs.

 	+ metadata:
 		This argument refers to other metadata associated with the error.
-This is accepted in JSON format with parameters: \n **description**:
+This is accepted in JSON format with parameters:

+			**description**:
 				A more detailed description of the error.
-This is where machine generated error codes should go.\n **component**:
+This is where machine generated error codes should go.

+			**component**:
 		This argument refers to other metadata associated with the error.
 This is accepted in JSON format with parameters: